Martin Shkreli convicted of securities fraud, conspiracy

 When the first guilty verdict was delivered, Shkreli looked to his right with a surprised smirk.
 Outside, he called his prosecution "a witch hunt of epic proportions," and he focused on the acquittals.
 "Maybe they found one or two broomsticks," he said.

+Barely an hour after the verdict, he was livestreaming on YouTube from his apartment and predicting that the sentence would be "close to nil."

-His lawyer, Benjamin Brafman, raised the prospect of an appeal.
-He said the verdict would give the court "enormous discretion" on sentencing.
+Shkreli's lawyer, Benjamin Brafman, raised the prospect of an appeal and said the verdict would give the court "enormous discretion" on sentencing.
 No sentencing date was set.
-Shkreli is free on bond in the meantime.

 Federal prosecutors accused Shkreli of cheating investors out of more than $11 million between 2009 and 2014 in what amounted to a Ponzi scheme.